The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Schwab US Dividend Equity

-That leads to a portfolio of 120-plus stocks, led by the likes of Intel (INTC), Exxon and Pfizer (PFE).
+That leads to a portfolio of 110-plus stocks, led by the likes of Home Depot (HD), Procter & Gamble (PG) and Intel (INTC).

 Vanguard Dividend Appreciation